-History of the "new" powers - first introduced in 2008 in the infamous Bill C-51 - later introduced for chemical drugs only in Vanessa's law - now again Health Canada is seeking to apply them to NHPs with Bill C-47
+History of the "new" powers - first introduced in 2008 in the infamous Bill C-51 - later introduced for chemical drugs only in Vanessa's law now law as Health Canada snuck them into the Budget Bill (Bill C-47)

 On April 8, 2008, Health Minister Tony Clement introduced Bill C-51 which sought to impose the exact powers being discussed in this Paper on all drugs, including natural health products.
 The Natural Health Community rebelled and Health Canada backed off.
 The public backlash was so severe that the author was told at a meeting at the Prime Minister's Office that the mail to the Minister of Health was being delivered in wheelbarrows.
 Health Canada took notice.
 They had to be patient.